How to Buy Zombie Foreclosures

 - It’s not usual, but sometimes property management companies will have records of zombie properties, especially if they managed it.
 However, if they don’t have a list and you have some questions about some properties you did find, it might be worth networking with some professionals to see if they can provide you with additional information about the property and area.

 As you can see, locating zombie foreclosures will be challenging, and going through the process of purchasing the property will also add another layer of complexity.
 However, if you’re looking to buy properties at a great price, then zombie properties should be part of your investment strategy.
 All in all, this is one strategy that helps everyone.
 The homeowner doesn’t have a foreclosure on their credit report, the bank gets their money, and you get a great deal!
-If you’re looking for something less complex, you may want to learn more about subject-to deals with my Unlimited Funding Program.
+If you’re looking for something less complex, you may want to learn more about subject-to deals with my Investor Kit.